tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

 - Ship a single binary to the device
 - No runtime package dependencies
 - Fairly simple syntax with a focus on early-and-often error handling
-- At Cloudflare, a lot of my team's backend services are written in Go, so learning a little may be useful
+- At work, a lot of my team's backend services are written in Go, so learning a little may be useful
 - Selfishly, I also hoped to reuse a lot of the code from that tutorial, at least for the hardware interface.